SuperRockyCat/launchdarkly-react-example/README.md

 ### Prerequisites

+#### If you'd like to skip the account setup steps, you can skip to the "Skip here" header at the end of Step 2 and follow the .env creation steps

 1. This project requires a LaunchDarkly trial to use.
 Visit launchdarkly.com and click "Start Trial" to get started:
 ![Free Trial Screenshot](https://raw.githubusercontent.com/SuperRockyCat/launchdarkly-react-example/master/screenshots/create-trial.png)

 2. Your Client-side LaunchDarkly ID must be set as an environment variable to properly initialize the LaunchDarkly React client.
 This can be found in your newly created account under account settings, under the "Projects" tab:

 ![Keys](https://raw.githubusercontent.com/SuperRockyCat/launchdarkly-react-example/master/screenshots/keys.png)

+#### Skip here

 Once the Client-side ID is copied, you'll need to add a `.env` file to the top level of this project directory, and store the client ID in a variable called `REACT_APP_LAUNCHDARKLY_CLIENTSIDE_ID`.
 Your .env file should look like this, also note the directory structure on the left-hand side: